English Tourism Week

 “It’s about more than just chocolate.
 It’s about how things were and how things are; it’s about looking at how far we’ve come, and how much further we have to go.”

-Its March 8th, 2018 and as we celebrate International Women’s Day, Ben Rosenfield from York’s Chocolate Story is talking to us about the attraction’s new 2018 exhibition, Times of Change: Women and Confectionery
+Its March 8th, 2018 and as we celebrate International Women’s Day, Ben Rosenfield from York’s Chocolate Story is talking to us about the attraction’s 2018 exhibition, Times of Change: Women and Confectionery

 “Chocolate is a universally-beloved product that crosses cultural and economic boundaries.
 We’re here to celebrate York’s unique chocolate stories and confectionery heritage.
 Our annually-rotating exhibition celebrates this, picking a topic that highlights original areas of the city’s past.
 This year, we wanted to ‘widen the remit’, so to speak.
 As 2018 marks 100 years since women first got the vote*, and York has a rich history of female confectionery icons, women and confectionery seemed like the ideal topic.”